Top 5 Best Ascot Tie Brands

 What Is An Ascot?

-There is a ton of conflicting information with regard to this seemingly simple question, but the answer is actually much simpler than we might think:
+There is an abundance of conflicting information with regards to the definition of an Ascot tie, but the answer is actually much simpler than we might think.

 The name is derived from England’s Ascot races, which has been held annually in April since 1771.
 It’s closer to earlier forms of neckwear than it is a necktie, but it’s still held on in the same way that opera pumps are still worn on occasion even though they look as if they stepped out of the 18th century right into the 21st.